armno/react-102/readme.md

 - React Mixins: bring more functions/methods to the component (via `this`)
 - Firebase in React: `Firebase` instance (core, i guess) and `ReactFireMixins`: firebase functionality in react.
 - `props` can also take functions. we can share functions between components and/or sub-components by passing a function from parent component as a `prop` to it child.
+- `transitionTo` method in `Router.Navigation`: transition to another named route with data object, which i think, is transformed to `Router`'s parameters.